tachiyomiorg/website/website/src/docs/guides/backups.md

 ---
 title: Backups
-description: Backups are inter-compatible between Tachiyomi versions, with a few exceptions listed under forks information.
+description: Backups in Tachiyomi are compatible between different versions of the app, with a few exceptions listed under forks information.
 ---

 # Backups

-Backups are inter-compatible between Tachiyomi versions, with a few exceptions listed under forks information.
+Backups in Tachiyomi are compatible between different versions of the app, with a few exceptions listed under forks information.

-## What's in a backup?
+## What's Included in a Backup?

-Backups can hold the following information:
+Backups store the following information:

 - **Titles**
 - **Categories**